sanjaymahto/SupportBuddy/readme.md

 ```
   running project:
 ```
-    Install all dependencies by : npm install and run the application Using: node app.js
+    Install all dependencies by : npm install and run the application Using: node app.js in new command prompt.

     1.)Update Email and Password in ticket Controller for nodemailer event.
 ```